myhdl/site-myhdl/support/commercial.md

 ============

-Jan Decaluwe, MyHDL's creator and maintainer, is available for commercial MyHDL support.
-In particular, he is available for consulting and contract work on MyHDL-based design projects.
+Jan Decaluwe, MyHDL's creator and maintainer, is available for commercial MyHDL support, consulting and contract work on MyHDL-based design projects.

 For more information, check out [his website](http://www.jandecaluwe.com).